UPDATE: Over 330,000 people have signed the petition to ban microbeads - add your name here.

 Ocean plastic does not disappear by itself, so for every bit that ends up in the ocean, it means more cleaning up - with much of it impossible to tackle at all.
 Not to mention that if you eat fish some of this plastic could end up on your dinner plate - yum.

 But the tide is turning against unnecessary plastic - just look at the plastic bag charge implemented in the UK this year.
 There's progress too when it comes to microbeads, President Obama has just outlawed them - and so has the Canadian government.
-Now we’re hoping that David Cameron will decide to follow in their footsteps and cut down on the disgusting plastic filling our oceans.
+Now we’re hoping that Theresa May will decide to follow in their footsteps and cut down on the disgusting plastic filling our oceans.

 Here’s a quick-run down of what you need to know about microbeads: